e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 1. first install and configure `PostgreSQL`
 1. next acquire a binary for `HipparchiaGoServer`
 1. load `hipparchiaDB` into `PostgreSQL` on the first launch of `HipparchiaGoServer`
+1. [fyi] how to archive and/or migrate the data
+1. [fyi] how to reset the database and start over

 ### [A] install and configure `Postgres.app`